What are the real consequences of benefits fraud?

-Benefits fraud affects us all.
-You might think that by committing benefits fraud you are stealing from your insurance provider, but in fact, you are stealing from your employer and your coworkers.
+Benefits fraud and abuse affects us all.
+You might think that by committing benefits fraud you’re stealing from your insurance provider, but in fact, you are stealing from your employer and your coworkers.

 Yes.
 Benefits fraud is stealing from your employer.
 It’s a serious crime that may cost you your job.